yuchenzhu-research/cpp-calculator-learning-notes/README.md

 It documents:
 - How basic C++ programs grow in structure
 - Common pitfalls in input handling
-- The transition from simple syntax to clearer program design
+- How control flow design affects program robustness

 ---

 ## Notes

 The emphasis is on **clarity and learning**, not on performance or advanced abstractions.
-Comments and structure are kept explicit to make the reasoning easy to follow.
+Mistakes and rejected patterns are sometimes kept as commented examples to make the learning process explicit and reviewable.